Looking for a new (or used!) set of wheels?

 - When the last service was – if longer than a year ago, you may be looking at more immediate costs for upkeep and repairs etc.

 It never hurts to ask for a second opinion, and a vehicle check by an independent third party might be a good investment (and can quickly flag any potential issues).
 The Hong Kong Automobile Association can arrange an inspection of the car and write a pre-sales report for you, which can be helpful when it comes to negotiating on the price.
-Pre-sales inspections can range from between $500 to $2,500 but could save you a lot of time and hassle down the road.
+These inspections before buying a car in Hong Kong typically cost $1,450 and cover off 13 major items.
+It could save you a lot of time and hassle down the road!

 You’ve done the deal, so the next step is to get your insurance and registration sorted.
 All cars in Hong Kong are required to have third-party insurance cover.
 Premiums vary, depending on the type of car, size of engine and the owner’s driving history, but most find them to be competitively priced by international standards.
 There are many firms offering car insurance in Hong Kong, such as Kwiksure and Well Link Insurance.

 Once you have an insurance cover note, you can complete a transfer of ownership.
-To do this you must take your HKID, proof of address, insurance cover note and TD25 form to the Department for Transport.
+To do this you must take your HKID, proof of address, insurance cover note and TD25 form to the Department for Transport (some dealerships will sort this out for you).
 All the necessary information can be found on the Transport Department’s website.
 The buyer is responsible for paying the transfer fee of $1,500.
 Once all the checks are completed, you will receive a Vehicle Registration Document in your name.
 And that’s that – you’ve got the keys and are ready to hit the road!

 Keeping yourself, and your little ones, safe on the road is top of mind for all mamas.
 Car seat laws are somewhat relaxed in Hong Kong but are non-negotiable in our book.
 Check out our list of options for inspiration.